-Why is it being incubated at 37°C (98.6°F)?
+Why is it being incubated at 37°C?

-Part II: Aseptic Transfer of Bacteria and Gram Staining
+Part II: Aseptic Transfer of Bacteria and Simple Staining

-Next you will make a slide of two common laboratory bacteria (E. coli and Bacillus megaterium), Gram stain it, and examine it under the microscope.
+Next you will make a slide of a common laboratory bacterium (E. coli or Bacillus megaterium), stain it, and examine it under the microscope.